ultimape/goliath/README.md

 ***This is a work in progress.***

-It is intended to be a tool to get a more complete export of your twitter archive.
+Goliath BirdEater is intended to be a tool to get a more complete export of your Twitter Archive.

-Twitter released the archive functionality [back in 2012](https://blog.twitter.com/official/en_us/a/2012/your-twitter-archive.html) and it hasn't really been updated since.
+Twitter released their archive functionality [back in 2012](https://blog.twitter.com/official/en_us/a/2012/your-twitter-archive.html) and it hasn't really been updated since.
 A number of outstanding deficiencies still exist, many outlined in this blog [post from 2013](https://shkspr.mobi/blog/2013/02/deficiencies-in-the-twitter-archive/) a mere ~3 months after the feature rollout.
+It has been nearly 6 years and there are no signs that the Archive is going to be improved.

-As a number of people are seeking to leave the platform for greener pastures, this completely broken archive system is *unacceptable*.
+As a number of people are seeking to leave the platform for greener pasture (*\*cough\** Mastodon *\*cough\**), this completely broken archive system is *unacceptable*.

-Goliath is a tool that seeks to fix that.
+We seek to fix that.

 **Problems with the Archive Include, but are not limited to:**
 * Images are not part of the archive, but are still stored on twitter's image hosting service.